Edward Kessler

-Edward Kessler (born 3 May 1963) is the Founder President of The Woolf Institute, a leading thinker in interfaith relations, primarily Jewish-Christian-Muslim Relations, a Fellow of St Edmund's College, Cambridge as well as a Principal of the Cambridge Theological Federation and Chair of the Commission on the Integration of Refugees.
+Edward Kessler MBE (born 3 May 1963) is the Founder President of The Woolf Institute, a leading thinker in interfaith relations, primarily Jewish-Christian-Muslim Relations, a Fellow of St Edmund's College, Cambridge as well as Chair of both The Movement for Progressive Judaism and the Commission on Interfaith Relations.

+In 2023 he was appointed Chair of the Advisory Board overseeing the unification of Reform and Liberal Judaism, which became known as The Movement for Progressive Judaism.
+In 2025, he was appointed Chair of the Launch Board.
+One of his priorities is to help shape the intellectual and theological voice of that new Movement.
+He helped establish the Progressive Judaism Press and co-edited (with Rabbis Charley Baginsky and Josh Levy) its first publication, Progressive Judaism, Zionism and the State of Israel.

 Biography

 Born in 1963, Kessler was educated at City of London School and graduated with a First-Class Honours Degree in Hebrew and Religious Studies from the University of Leeds in 1985, an MTS degree from Harvard Divinity School in 1987, and an MBA degree from the University of Stirling in 1989.
 He went on to work in a family business, Kesslers International Group, for 7 years before returning to his academic studies, completing a PhD degree at the University of Cambridge in 1999.

 Kessler, with Martin Forward, founded the Centre for the Study of Jewish-Christian Relations (CJCR) in 1998 and was elected Fellow of St Edmund's College in 2002.
 In 2006 The Centre for the Study of Muslim-Jewish Relations (CMJR) and the Centre for Policy Public Education were established and the name of the organisation was changed to The Woolf Institute in 2010, and its focus was extended to the study of relationship between religion and society, with a focus on relations between Jews, Christians and Muslims.
 It constructed its own building in 2017, located at Westminster College where the Institute is presently located.

 Kessler launched an independent UK Commission in November 2022 on the Integration of Refugees.
 Lord Carlile was appointed Chair and Bishop Guli Francis-Dehqani Vice Chair for the first year and he took over in 2023.
 The Commission took evidence at hearings around the UK and published its report, From Arrival to Integration in March 2024.

-In 2023 he was appointed Chair of the Advisory Board overseeing the unification of Reform and Liberal Judaism.

 In 2006, he was awarded the Sternberg Interfaith Award from philanthropist Sir Sigmund Sternberg "in recognition of outstanding services in furthering relations between faiths".
 In June 2007 The Times Higher Education newspaper described him as "probably the most prolific interfaith figure in British academia".
-In 2011 he was awarded an MBE awarded for services to interfaith relations Kessler has written or edited 13 books, including An Introduction to Jewish-Christian Relations (Cambridge, 2010) Jews, Christians and Muslims (SCM, 2013) and Jesus (The History Press, 2016).
+In 2011 he was awarded an MBE awarded for services to interfaith relations Kessler has written or edited 13 books, including An Introduction to Jewish-Christian Relations (Cambridge, 2010), Jews, Christians and Muslims (SCM, 2013) and Jesus (The History Press, 2016).
 His Documentary History of Jewish-Christian Relations was published by Cambridge in 2024.
 In 2024, he was awarded the Seelisberg Prize for his contribution to fostering Jewish-Christian relations.